 Climate change and the expansion of woody plants

-The very limited tree growth on Campbell Island, where summer mean temperatures are notably warmer (3-3.5°C) and above 6°C year round, suggests that Macquarie Island is too far south for tree survival.
-It seems most Subantarctic islands, at least in sheltered coastal habitats, are slightly beyond the limits of tree growth.
+The very limited tree growth on Campbell Island, where summer mean temperatures are 3-3.5°C warmer than Macquarie Island, and above 6°C year round, suggests that Macquarie Island is too far south for tree survival.
+Evidently, even sheltered coastal habitats on Subantarctic islands are slightly beyond the limits of tree growth.
 This raises another question: why are there no woody plants?
-Woody shrubs exist somewhat beyond the treeline, forming are a key feature of the Arctic tundra and some alpine vegetation.
+Woody shrubs exist somewhat beyond the treeline, forming a key feature of the Arctic tundra and some alpine vegetation.
 It seems the Subantarctic growing season is too short to support any woody plants.